void-type/ServiceNowShare/README.md

 # ServiceNowShare

-Update Sets, Scripts, and more for Service Now.
+Update Sets, Scripts, and more for ServiceNow.